kazuyuki114/NP_Monopoly/README.md

 - Pay $75 when landing

 ### Jail (Position 10)
-- Just visiting (no penalty in this implementation)
+- Just visiting (no penalty) when landing normally
+- Player can be in jail (see Jail Mechanics section)

 ### Free Parking (Position 20)
 - No action